Overcoming Mother Tongue Influence: What Are Your Best Strategies?

 Follow the steps as mentioned above.
 I would not like to copy from other professionals, so follow them.

-How I got rid of my mother tongue influence is that I read English newspapers aloud for almost a month, studied a few homonyms, and understood tongue twisters (that's the first one you should do).
+I read English newspapers aloud for almost a month, studied a few homonyms, and understood tongue twisters (that's the first one you should do).
 Listen to others who speak fluently and engage in regular conversations with them.
 Practice, practice, and practice - that's all I can say.
 However, the efficiency will depend on you and how much effort you put into avoiding your mother tongue influence.

 TELIKEPALLI

-To my knowledge, mother tongue is like a mother; we cannot easily escape from its influence, even though it is not a mistake at all.
-We must respect our mother tongue, while also learning different languages, especially English.
+To my knowledge, the mother tongue is like a mother; we cannot easily escape from its influence, even though it is not a mistake at all.
+We must respect our mother tongue while also learning different languages, especially English.
 As you know, English plays a major role in securing jobs and advancing one's career.
 Therefore, when speaking English or any other language, try to temporarily set aside your mother tongue and think in the language you are using.
 I am confident that you can overcome this challenge easily.

 I wish you all the best.